City Index: History

-GAIN Capital had attracted acquisition interest from several bidders since mid-2019.
+GAIN Capital had attracted acquisition interest from several bidders in 2019.
 In June 2020, INTL FCStone (later renamed StoneX Group) made an acquisition offer at $6 per share, valuing the deal at approximately $236 million.
 Due to GAIN Capital's strong recent performance, including Q2 2020 net revenue of $101 million, many shareholders considered the offer undervalued, and some supported an alternative proposal by JB Capital at $6.25 per share.
 Despite this shareholder opposition, the deal with INTL FCStone was eventually finalized.
 The acquisition was also marked by an insider trading scandal involving Joseph Conlan, a former financial services executive at GAIN Capital.
 Conlan learned confidential details about the pending acquisition from a friend employed at StoneX and purchased GAIN Capital shares ahead of the public announcement.
 The case concluded with Conlan agreeing to a cease-and-desist order and paying $159,389 to settle regulatory charges.

-Following the acquisition by StoneX Group, City Index became part of StoneX's global retail brokerage division.
-Under the new ownership, City Index UK's legal entity was renamed StoneX Financial Ltd, though the City Index brand continued to operate specifically for retail customers.
-In 2022, City Index underwent a rebranding and updating its trading platforms to include Advantage Web Trader, TradingView, and MetaTrader 4.
+After the acquisition by StoneX Group, City Index became part of StoneX's global retail brokerage division.
+Under the new ownership, City Index UK's legal entity was renamed StoneX Financial Ltd, while the City Index brand continued to operate for retail customers.
+In 2022, City Index underwent a rebranding and updated its trading platforms to include Advantage Web Trader, TradingView, and MetaTrader 4.

 In April 2025, City Index Singapore transitioned to Forex.com, another StoneX subsidiary.
-Conversely, Forex.com's operations in Australia were rebranded under City Index.
+On 30 August 2025, City Index's Australian operations were rebranded to Forex.com as StoneX moved to consolidate its retail trading businesses under a single global brand.
+At the same time, StoneX made changes to its regulatory structure: Gain Capital UK (City Index’s former parent company) obtained a Category 5 license from the UAE's Capital Market Authority (CMA) in August 2025, with plans to transfer it to StoneX Financial Ltd and eventually surrender Gain's UK FCA licence.
+StoneX Financial Ltd (formerly City Index's UK entity) remains the primary FCA-authorised entity for City Index and FOREX.com in the UK.